 While practicing with short, easy sentences may seem tedious, it is essential because it allows you to focus on improving your fluency and pronunciation skills.

-Just like how it is easier for you to run up a flight of stairs than for you to climb one straight away, practicing with shorter and easier sentences in practice will help you become more fluent when faced with slightly more challenging questions in your actual IELTS speaking test.
+Just like how it is easier for you to run up a flight of stairs than to climb one straight away, practicing with shorter and easier sentences will help you become more fluent when faced with slightly more challenging questions in your IELTS speaking test.

 5. Don’t be too formal, speak in your own voice

 Being overly formal can make you sound like you’re reading from a book.
 Stay with your voice, and don’t use phrases like in my opinion or as far as I am concerned.